sonmiannkim/SneakyScore/README.md

 ![Cross Validation](Images/models_testing_compared.PNG)
 - Also, Actual Scores and expected scores were compared
 ![Actual vs Expected](Images/actual_predicted_score.PNG)
+- Attempt to improve the score : Using GridSeachCV to see if we can optimize using different parameters using different parameter setup.
+However, it remained the same mean squared error of about 1.2

 ## Analysis Results:
 - The result wasn't what I expected.
 There will be several reasons for the result as I inspect the history chart.
 Almost 70 to 80 % population belongs to the credit range of upper 600 to mid-800s which means majorities belong to the Good thru Excellent range.